It’s been two years since I got an LG 34WK95U-W, and although it is still my main desktop monitor, my office needs keep changing.

 Like the LG 34WK95U-W, the Dual Up has a few nice features–power delivery via USB-C (90W, handy if I need to plug in a laptop), DCI-P3 color gamut, a 1000:1 contrast ratio, etc. It’s “just” 60Hz, but I’m not a hardcore gamer and this isn’t the kind of monitor that you would game on anyway.

-But the better part of the current setup is simplicity–I have both monitors plugged into an M2 Mac Mini (something I’ll write about later), both via Thunderbolt/USB4, and this simplified cabling a lot–all my peripherals are plugged into the monitors via a pair of Anker USB 3 hubs, and even though I also have HDMI running into the Dual Up for the and a spare input, cables are almost invisible.
+But the better part of the current setup is simplicity–I have both monitors plugged into an M2 Mac Mini (something I’ll write about later), both via Thunderbolt/USB4, and this simplified cabling a lot–all my peripherals are plugged into the monitors via a pair of Anker USB 3 hubs, and even though I also have HDMI

 Things You Should Know

-• This thing is an Excel user’s wet dream–more than wide enough for most sheets, seemingly endless height.
+- This thing is an Excel user’s wet dream–more than wide enough for most sheets, seemingly endless height.

-• The Ergo arm will bolt onto an 7.5cm thick desk (mine is a converted dinner table), but you will have to tweak the mounting clamp–I had to literally re-assemble it in place.
+- The Ergo arm will bolt onto an 7.5cm thick desk (mine is a converted dinner table), but you will have to tweak the mounting clamp–I had to literally re-assemble it in place.
 I was prepared to re-use an existing arm, but fortunately that wasn’t necessary.

-• If you do a lot of video-conferencing (like I do), this is the perfect second monitor since putting a camera atop it will make it far too high above your eye line.
+cable and an audio cable through it.
+Be patient and try to get the connectors through all the holes one step at a time. - If you do a lot of video-conferencing (like I do), this is the perfect second monitor since putting a camera atop it will make it far too high above your eye line.
 But if you’re using the full panel and can put the camera right up next to it, you can put Teams or Zoom on it full screen and have larger than average camera views of your team above a full res presentation.

-• The built-in USB hub is great, but the ports are too high up to be practical for desktop-bound peripherals.
-Again, this Anker USB 3 hub is just perfect to stick on the back and make ports more accessible–I have my Stream Deck and plugged into it, with the Stream Deck peeking out from under the monitor and a custom cable for the keyboard with an on/off switch.
+- The built-in USB hub is great, but the ports are too high up to be practical for desktop-bound peripherals.
+Again, this Anker USB 3 hub is just perfect to stick on the back and make ports more accessible–I have my Stream Deck and MIDI keyboard plugged into it, with the Stream Deck peeking out from under the monitor and a custom cable for the keyboard with an on/off switch.

 So far, it’s been two months and I’m very happy with this setup.
 I’ve settled into a routine where I will have the Dual Up running conference videos or “passive” calls on the top half, and use the bottom half for IM, email, and other things I need to keep an eye on while I use the ultra-wide for actual work.

-Occasionally I’ll split the Dual Up into two 2560x1440 inputs and use the or plug in a Raspberry Pi for setup, although the Pi 3 has trouble using the full resolution.
+Occasionally I’ll split the Dual Up into two 2560x1440 inputs and use the u59 or plug in a Raspberry Pi for setup, although the Pi 3 has trouble using the full resolution.

 As to more prosaic productivity use, I’ve found it to be great for CAD and reference materials.
 I’ve also popped a couple of complex Word documents on it for review, and it’s plenty wide to be comfortable for that kind of thing, but I’m not sure I would want to do that on a regular basis–the LG 34WK95U-W is right there in front of me, and although my neck is fine, I’m not sure I would want to be looking sideways for hours on end.